Pass Data Residency Reviews Without Rebuilding Your SaaS Stack

-A growing number of countries explicitly prohibit cross-border transfers of personal data, or impose conditions that make centralising PII commercially impractical:
+A growing list of jurisdictions explicitly prohibits transferring personal data out of the country — or imposes conditions that make centralising PII in one cloud region commercially impractical:

 Jurisdiction Law / framework Localisation stance